Vietnam has one big advantage for travellers trying to work out an itinerary – it’s long and narrow.

 There is heaps of amazing food in Hanoi so another great idea is to do a food tour.
 It will also give you a good sense of how street food works before you start travelling through the rest of the country.
 Here are a few great options that I would recommend:

 For something a bit different, there’s a great photography tour along the local rail tracks.
-Or you could be a bit more adventurous with this bike tour of nearby countryside and villages.
+Or you could be a bit more adventurous with this bike tour of the nearby countryside and villages.

 OPTIONAL: SAPA

-Before I move on to day 3, this is the point where I’ll mention the first of the optional extras that I haven’t included in this two week Vietnam itinerary.
+Before I move on to day 3, this is the point where I’ll mention the first of the optional extras that I haven’t included in this two-week Vietnam itinerary.

 Hanoi is the city you would use as the base to head northwest into the Sapa region.
 Sapa is famous for its jungle trekking and ethnic minority cultures – although there is a fair amount of development now and you have to go even deeper to get authentic experiences.